rkumar/cetus/README.md

 * Use slash "/" to run a regex on the dir listing.

+* Use question "?" view directory tree in order to jump down several levels at once

 * Use ESCAPE or C-c to clear any filter, regex, sort order, sub-listing etc

 * TAB switches between various views such as order by modified time, order by access time, dirs only, oldest files etc.